ajschumacher/.emacs.d/README.md

 On a mac also:
  * `System Preferences...` `Keyboard` `Modifier Keys...` Caps Lock to Control
  * [KeyRemap4MacBook](https://pqrs.org/macosx/keyremap4macbook/) `Command_R to Option_R`
+ * The nice default-provided font in Terminal is called "Menlo".

 ### Todo